Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Vorticity Increments

-It is interesting to notice that we can find a solution to the pdf equation (\ref{pdfequation}) with the ansatz (\ref{ansatzCond}) for values of the scale, for which the function $g(r)$ vanishes.
+It is interesting to notice that we can find a solution for the PDF from the kinetic equation for values of the scale, for which the function $g(r)$ vanishes.
 In that case the characteristic equation degenerates to the differential equation

 with the explicit Gaussian solution